 As described in question b) above, the pool raise would not change the amount of impervious surface in the Proposed Project area compared to existing conditions and would not alter drainage patterns or result in erosion or siltation due to the addition of impervious surfaces.
 Construction activities would not impact SSWD's ability to make dam releases from either the powerhouse or the low-level outlet.
 After construction is complete, drainage patterns through the Camp Far West facilities would follow the same drainage courses into the Bear River as they did prior to the pool raise construction work.
-Therefore, the pool raise would have no impact on drainage patterns.
+Further, the topography of the two inflowing arms of Camp Far West Rreservoir can be characterized as very steep rocky ravines;, therefore, the additional 5 feet of height would inundate a very small amount of the inflowing river.
+Because slopes in the inflowing ravines are approximately 30 degrees, the additional 5 feet of height would be expected to inundate less than 10 feet of inflowing river and existing rocky area upstream of the existing high waterline of the Camp Far West Reservoir.
+However, this inundation would only happen for a short period of time (several months) on an intermittent basis, possibly not even occurring every year.
+Further, the ravines are not composted of easily erosible material but rather rocky substrate in and the potentially inundated areas of the ravines would not be very susceptible to erosion.
+Only 10 feet of potential new erosion is considered a less than significant impact.
+Therefore, the pool raise would have a less-than-significant no-impact on drainage patterns.